Advocate for Policy Reform or Legislation

 Take part in activities and events that will let you share your message:

 - Be heard.
 Make phone calls.
 Write letters or emails.
 Distribute fact sheets or fliers.
-Talk to organizational and community leaders.
+Talk to community leaders.
 Write a letter to the editor of your local paper.
 Call in to your local radio show and ask to talk about your issue.
 Talk to elected officials, especially your legislators.

 You can download our sample letter and tips for talking to a policymaker: